Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The order for protection generally is granted for one year.
 However, it can be issued for longer than 1 year under certain circumstances.
 A victim may request that an order be renewed before it expires.
 At any time prior to the expiration date, the petitioner may make a request to the court to modify or terminate the order.

-The order prohibits contact by the respondent, restrains the respondent from committing further acts of violence, excludes the respondent from the petitioner's residence, school, or workplace, awards temporary custody of minor children, orders respondent to participate in treatment or counseling, etc. The respondent may be arrested or issued a citation for violation of this order.
+The order prohibits contact by the respondent, restrains the respondent from committing further acts of violence, excludes the respondent from the petitioner's residence, school, or workplace, etc. The respondent may be arrested or issued a citation for violation of this order.

 If the order is violated, the respondent may be arrested and/or charged with a gross misdemeanor.
 There can also be contempt charges.

 A person arrested for a domestic violence offense will usually be held in jail until he/she appears before a judge, usually the following day.
 The Court may require a defendant charged with domestic violence to sign a No Contact Order as a condition for release from jail prior to trial.

 You cannot serve on a jury if you have been convicted of a felony and your civil rights have not been restored.
 If you are in doubt about your eligibility for jury service, you may contact the Jury Manager:Jefferson County District CourtP.O.
 Box 1220Port Townsend, WA 98368Phone: 360-385-9131

 Prior to your term starting, please inform the Jury Manager if you have a physical or mental infirmity which prevents you from serving.
 You will likely be instructed to have your medical provider send written notice to the court for either a temporary or permanent excusal.

 Jury ManagerJefferson County District CourtP.O.
 Box 1220Port Townsend, WA 98368